ibm-cloud-docs/cli/plugins/catalogs/manage-catalogs.md

 --output OUTPUT (optional)

 : Specifies output format.
-Default is terminal compatible and the only supported alternative is JSON.
+The default is terminal compatible and the only supported alternative is JSON.
 For example, `--output json`

 ## ibmcloud catalog object list
 {: #list-object}